Updated: Apr 4

 Starting point: Waterfall carpark Kampung Pertak

-Hike Duration: Allow around 7 hours from entrance of the jungle, 7km in and 7km out.
+Hike Duration: Allow around 7 hours from the entrance of the jungle, 14km to/fro

 End Hike: It is a backtrack

 Break it into 3 parts, part 1, is rather flat, part 2 & 3 involves some climbing and clambering!